KvCgRv/FPI-Det/README.md

 # MoPho-Det

 **Dataset for Mobile Phone Usage Behavior Detection.
 The Original Dataset Description is from [DataFountain Competition 506](https://www.datafountain.cn/competitions/506).
-New Dataset Description Paper is at (under uploading)**
+New Dataset Description Paper is coming soon!**

 ## Dataset Overview